Monday, December 24, 2012

 What Has The Church To Do With Capitalism

 What does Christianity have to do with capitalism?
 The short answer is, "not much, really; at least not directly".
 You see, economics is, simply put, the allocation of scarce material resources.
-The Christian would do well to remember that Christianity, not only thrives today in all sorts of harsh economic systems, but it has done so all through the changing systems throughout history.
+The Christian would do well to remember that Christianity, not only thrives today in all sorts of harsh economic systems, but it has done so in the changing systems throughout history.
 In fact, the argument could be made that it has thrived more hardily in oppressive systems, especially if we accept the fact that the Church, in its purest form, is interested much more in men's eternal destinies than in any carnal-minded concepts such as the fair distributions of material resources.

-As it turned out, man's attempts to bring about the Utopian system he envisioned succeeded only in bathing the 20th century in blood.
-Yet Utopia never arrived; only deeper levels of hell and fear for those under its oppressive fist ... oh, and lots of disparity in wealth distribution too.
+As it turned out, man's attempts to bring about the Utopian system Marx envisioned succeeded only in bathing the 20th century in blood.
+Yet Utopia never arrived, only deeper levels of hell and fear for those under its oppressive fist ... oh, and lots of disparity in wealth distribution too.
 In fact, history, as well as Jesus, tells us that wealth disparity is part and parcel to Man's existence.
 Man's attempts to "fix" that problem only end up changing who gets more than "their fair share".

 From the Christian perspective -- that is, from the perspective that takes into account eternity -- it is the hopelessness during this life that causes the Church to thrive.
 In the free market system, you see, no matter what the material circumstances of one's birth, there is hope of improving those circumstances.
 This hope, which focuses primarily on material gains in this life, can present strong competition for our interests and affections, and so therefore are a formidable distraction from a future eternal hope after death.
 The irony should not be missed that the system dreamed up by Karl Marx, who proclaimed that religion was the opiate of the masses, caused those who discovered Jesus in the midst of his hell to thrive, albeit not materially.